A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Background

-This is the most common choice of class $\mathcal{K}$ function used in the CBF literature, and enables us to make a connection between CBFs and reachability value functions where $\discount$ will play the role of a discount factor in the reachability formulation.

-Intuitively, the inequality \eqref{eq:CBF_ctrl_condition} ensures that $\cbf(\traj(t))$ does not decay faster than the exponentially decaying curve { $\dot{\cbf} (\traj(t)) = - \discount \cbf (\traj(t))$}.
-This induces the ``smooth braking'' mechanism to any trajectory $\traj$ approaching the boundary of $S$.
-If \eqref{eq:CBF_ctrl_condition} is satisfied, \eqref{eq:ci_tangent} is trivially satisfied at $x \in \partial S $ where $\cbf (x) = 0$.
-Thus, according to Lemma \ref{lemma:tangential_ci}, the existence of the CBF $\cbf$ is a sufficient condition for $S$ being control invariant.
-For control-affine systems, min-norm controllers like the CBF quadratic program (CBF-QP) have been proposed as examples of the feedback policies that produce safe control signals that satisfy the \cbfconstraint~\cite{Ames2016}.
+This paper considers a particular class $\mathcal{K}$ function $\alpha(y)=\discount y$ for a constant $\discount>0$, as in \cite{ogren2006autonomous, nguyen2016exponential}, This is the most common choice of class $\mathcal{K}$ function used in the CBF literature, and enables us to make a connection between CBFs and reachability value functions where $\discount$ will play the role of a discount factor in the reachability formulation.
+Intuitively, \eqref{eq:CBF_ctrl_condition} ensures that $\cbf(\traj(t))$ does not decay faster than the exponentially decaying curve $\dot{h}_{S} (\traj(t)) = - \discount \cbf (\traj(t))$.
+This induces the braking mechanism to any trajectory $\traj$ approaching the boundary of $S$. \jcnote{At $x \in \partial S $ where $\cbf (x) = 0$, \eqref{eq:CBF_ctrl_condition} implies \eqref{eq:rci_tangent}; thus, the existence of the robust CBF $\cbf$ is a sufficient condition for $S$ being robust control invariant:}